Welcome to our Texas to California drive trip planner!

 Also Read: Ultimate California Road Trip Itinerary

-Best Time to go on the Texas California Road Trip
+Best Time to go on the Texas to California Drive

-This road trip makes an excellent winter family vacation since the Southwest states of Texas, New Mexico, Arizona, and California have a very mild winter.
+The road trip to California from Texas makes an excellent winter family vacation since the southwestern states of Texas, New Mexico, Arizona, and California all have a very mild winter.

 We do not recommend planning this road trip during the hot summer months as the heat in western Texas, deserts of New Mexico and Arizona, as well as Southern California is very extreme.